-- All individuals with a previous history of cancer that has been given the "all clear" by the doctor may be treated as any other individual. - Individuals who are currently under investigation or having treatment for early stages of cancer should be treated more cautiously with the use of oils in blending.
-In these cases, a 1% dilution of essential oils is advised in a massage blend and topical applications. - For bath blends, it is advisable to recommend a maximum of 6 drops of essential oil per bath.
-For a relaxing foot spa, 3 drops may be used.
+- Not all individuals with a history of cancer that has been given the "all clear" by the doctor may be treated as any other individual.
+Some may still be on maintenance therapy, which may be impacted by regular, topically applied essential oils. - Individuals who are currently under investigation or having treatment for early stages of cancer should be treated more cautiously with the use of oils in blending.
+In these cases, a 1% dilution of essential oils is advised in a massage blend.